MicrosoftDocs/cpp-docs/docs/porting/introduction-to-visual-cpp-for-unix-users.md

 ## Related sections

-For more information, see [Porting from UNIX to Win32](../porting/porting-from-unix-to-win32.md).
+For more information, see [Running Linux programs on Windows](../porting/porting-from-unix-to-win32.md).

 ## See also